ibexa/documentation-developer/docs/guide/multi_language_siteaccesses.md

 1. In the **Admin** Panel, open the **Roles** tab.
 1. Click the **Anonymous** role.
 1. Edit the limitations of the module `user`.
-1. You should be able to see three SiteAccesses in a multi-select, select them all and click **Save**.
+1. You should be able to see three SiteAccesses in a multi-select.
+Select them all and click **Save**.
 1. Clear the cache by running: `php bin/console cache:clear`.

 You should now be able to reload your site in the `en` and `fr` SiteAccess.

 ## Replace the `site` SiteAccess

-eZ Platform ships with a pre-made SiteAccess named `site`.
+eZ Platform ships with a pre-configured SiteAccess named `site`.
 As you have now successfully introduced two new SiteAccesses, remove the `site` SiteAccess as it is no longer required.
 It was not possible to remove `site` before, as you first needed to give the appropriate permissions to the new SiteAccesses (`en` and `fr`), without which your site would not have loaded correctly.